cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 In Cosmos SDK, the Gaia daemon `gaiad` provides a gRPC interface.
 The default gRPC port is 9090.
 In this tutorial, you will learn to query this interface directly.

 For now, follow along with the `gaiad` subcommands.
-Replace the hash with your IBC denom hash.

 ```bash
 gaiad query ibc-transfer denom-trace CDC4587874B85BEA4FCEC3CEA5A1195139799A1FEE711A07D972537E18FDA39D --node https://rpc.testnet.cosmos.network:443